 Can I report employment concerns that are not policy violations?

-	The EthicsPoint Reporting Hotline is intended to investigate violations of laws, rules, regulations or University policies.
+The EthicsPoint Reporting Hotline is intended to investigate violations of laws, rules, regulations or of the Policy of Ethical Practice.
 If you have an employment concern that is not a violation, you should contact the Human Resources department.

 Will I be told about the details about an investigation or its outcome/results?

 In most cases, you will be told whether your reported issue was investigated, and whether it was resolved.
 There are, however, legal and other restrictions on what information the University is allowed to provide.
 For example, you may not be told about actions taken against a University employee or student as a result of your allegation because that information may be deemed "private" under applicable law.
 You also may not be told information that is deemed to be legally privileged or otherwise confidential.